jiangbonadia/jiangbonadia/README.md

 - 👩‍💻 I’m an open source enthusiast, **GitHub Star**.
 - 👀 I’m interested in **community development** and **growth**.
-- 💃 I’m a part-time MBAer studying at Peking Universty & LSE.In my spare time, I enjoy dancing, ice-skating, and hiking.
+- 🎓 I am an alumnus of Peking University and the London School of Economics.
 - 🌎 I currently base in China but travelling around the world.
 - 🎆 I am passionate about organizing various developer events.
 I am a core organizer of **ApacheCon Asia, OpenInfra Days China, and COSCon, OSPO Summit, Dev Together Summit**, etc.
 - ⚡ Main projects: **answerdev/answer**